hacktoolkit/deprecated-hacktoolkit.github.io/index.md

 * Fork the repository if you want to contribute.
 * Issue pull requests for new things to incorporate back into the `hacktoolkit` library.
 Formatting requirements TBD (provide a README.md and description of what your code does).

 I'll add your name to the contributors list!
-If you would like to be a maintainer for Hacktoolkit, please contact me ([@jontsai](https://github.com/jontsai)).
+If you would like to be a maintainer for Hacktoolkit, please contact <hello@hacktoolkit.com>.

 ### The nitty-gritty